handpoint/ecommdoc/docs/credentialsonfile.md

 All new transactions stored by the Gateway are assigned a unique reference number that is referred to as the cross reference and returned in the `xref` response field.
 This cross reference is displayed on the Merchant Management System (MMS) and used whenever a reference to a previous transaction is required.

 The cross reference can be sent as part of a transaction request, in the `xref` request field, to tell the Gateway to perform an action on an existing transaction.
-This is usually for management actions such as CANCEL or CAPTURE.

-The cross reference can also be sent with new transactions such as PREAUTH, SALE, and REFUND actions, to request that the Gateway uses the values from the existing transaction if they have not been specified in the new request.
+The cross reference can also be sent with new transactions such as PREAUTH and SALE actions, to request that the Gateway uses the values from the existing transaction if they have not been specified in the new request.
 For more information on how the existing values are used, please refer to the [transaction cloning](annexes#transactionCloning) section.
 This allows an existing transaction to be effectively repeated without you needing to know the original card number.
 The only exception to this is the card’s security code (CVV) which the Gateway cannot store, due to PCI DSS restrictions.
-Accordingly, it will have to be supplied in the new request (unless the new request is a Continuous Authority transaction, refer to the [continuous authority](transactiontypes#continuousAuthority) section.
+Accordingly, it will have to be supplied in the new request (unless the new request.

-The use of cross references to perform repeat transactions is referred to as Payment Tokenisation and should not be confused with Card Tokenisation which is a separate service offered by the Gateway.

-Refer to the [credentials on file](credentialsonfile) section for details on how to instruct the Gateway to repeat a payment automatically.

 The Gateway will make transaction details available for a maximum period of 13 months, after this time the `xref` to the transaction will be invalid.
 The card number will be available during this time, but you may request that it is removed sooner.
 Once the card number has been removed the `xref` can no longer be used to provide the number to a future a transaction.

 The way each action handles any supplied `xref` is as follows:

-### PREAUTH, SALE, REFUND, VERIFY requests
+### PREAUTH, SALE, VERIFY requests

 These requests will always create a new transaction.